ARUP-NGS/BMFtools/MANUAL.md

     > -P:    Number of bases around the bed file with which to pad.
     > -r:    If set, write failing reads to bam at <parameter>.
     > -v:    Invert pass/fail.
 (Analogous to grep.)

-###"Undocumented" tools

-####<b>inmem</b>
-  Description:
-  > Largely an in-memory clone of bmftools dmp.
-Currently, only paired-end inline chemistry is supported.
-  > In addition, use of rescaled quality scores is not yet supported.
-  > RAM-hungry but fast.
-Useful for relatively small datasets.

-  Usage: `bmftools inmem <options> input_R1.fastq.gz input_R2.fastq.gz`

-  Options:

-    > -1:    Output read1 path.
-REQUIRED.
-    > -2:    Output read2 path.
-REQUIRED.
-    > -=:    Emit output to stdout, interleaved if paired-end, instead of writing to disk.
-    > -s:    Homing sequence.
-REQUIRED.
-    > -l:    Barcode length.
-REQUIRED.
-For variable-length barcodes, this signifies the minimum length.
-    > -v:    Maximum barcode length.
-Only needed for variable-length barcodes.
-    > -t:    Reads with a homopolymer of threshold <parameter> length or greater are marked as QC fail.
-Default: 10.
-    > -m:    Skip first <parameter> bases at the beginning of each read for use in barcode due to their high error rates.
-    > -h/-?: Print usage.

-####<b>hashdmp</b>
-  Description:

-   > Contains the hashmap-powered consolidation only.
-Its input is the preprocessed marked bams produced
-   > by bmftools dmp and sdmp.
-   > Molecularly demultiplexes marked temporary fastqs into final unique observation records.
-   > bmftools hashdmp does so in one large hashmap.
-This may require huge amounts of memory.

-  Usage: `bmftools hashdmp <opts> <input.marked.fq>`

-  Options:

-    > -s:    Perform secondary index consolidation rather than Loeb-like inline consolidation.
-    > -o:    Write to <parameter> rather than stdout.